digitalist-se/documentation/README.md

 # Documentation
 This README is a starter for your project.
 Please have a look at the [Documentation Wiki-page](https://github.com/nodeone/documentation/wiki) and remember to keep references to it.

+Please, do not assume that everyone has the same knowledge as you do - put in all relevant steps from your mastermind too <:D

 **Please improve** this **README template** and **Documentation Wiki-page** where it's needed!

 # Example project title